The Memorial 'Mob'

 This Gentleman is Captain Bruce Bairnsfather a hero of ours.
 Sadly he is still pretty much an unsung hero by the establishment, thankfully there is a group who run an appreciation society and there have been some excellent books written about the Captain and his comic creation 'Old Bill'.

-Captain Bruce did more for the morale of Allied Troops in World War 1 (and World War 2).
+Captain Bruce did more for the morale of Allied Troops in World War 1 (and World War 2) than many others ever could.
 He was awarded many medals and awards from all the other Allied Nations, but not so much from the UK sadly.

 Well we hope to change that with a project to remember both him and 'old Bill' to mark the centenary of the end of the Great War in 2018, should we get permission from the Bairnsfather estate.
 The Nation owes a lot to this man, as even in the darkest hours, he shone some light into the darkness.